wedeling/EasySurrogate/README.md

 + Standard artificial neural networks, used for regression with (time-lagged) features.

-+ It is possible to couple surrogates to the macroscopic model via [MUSCLE3](https://muscle3.readthedocs.io/en/latest/index.html), the third incarnation of the Multiscale Coupling Library and Environment.
-A tutorial is given below.
++ It is possible to couple surrogates to the macroscopic model via [MUSCLE3](https://muscle3.readthedocs.io/en/latest/index.html), the third incarnation of the Multiscale Coupling Library and Environment, see the corresponding tutorial.

 ## Tutorials